Venturi Carignan 2019 Long Élevage

 Venturi Vineyard is in Mendocino County; planted in 1948; dry farmed; organic.

 This wine spent 18 months in barrel.
-That’s a really long time.
-This careful consideration of a California heritage grape offers a fresh perspective on the evolution of flavor that occurs in barrel.
+This careful consideration of a California heritage grape offers a the evolution of flavor that occurs in barrel.

 Out of all the wines I make, this is the one I reach for most.
 I’m a sucker for medium bodied savory reds!
 The 73 year-old Carignan block we work with is on a particularly stoney parcel as it lies on former Russian Riverbed.
 These parcel characteristics, along with a long, cool fermentation result in a Carignan much lighter bodied than most.
 This wine is particularly reflective of the vineyard site with its dusty tannins, and aromas of California chaparral and river stones.
 We make this in a fairly unique way with a month-long extended maceration on the stems and skins before pressing it.